Improving the health and productivity of private forest lands and reducing the threat posed from wildland fires.

-In 2018 Senate Bill 901 directed CAL FIRE to create a Wildfire Resilience Program for purposes of assisting nonindustrial timberland owners with wildfire resilience efforts by providing technical and financial assistance for their forest management needs.
+Established based on 2018 Senate Bill 901, the Wildfire Resilience Program is tasked with assisting nonindustrial timberland owners with wildfire resilience efforts by providing technical and financial assistance for their forest management needs.
 The Wildfire Resilience Program includes several state forestry assistance programs within CAL FIRE that share the goal of improving the health and productivity of private forest lands and reducing the threat posed from wildland fires.
-Individual subprograms under the Wildfire Resilience are:

 The Forest Stewardship Program and California's Forest Improvement Program (CFIP) offer technical and financial assistance opportunities to assist individual landowners with land management planning, conservation practices to enhance wildlife habitat, and practices to enhance the productivity of their forested land.

 The L.A.
 Moran Reforestation Center specializes in cone processing and seed storage as well as nursery grown, native tree seedlings which combine to provide private landowners with the seeds and seedlings needed to restore forests lost to pest, disease or wildfires.

 Forests in the Sierra Nevada and southern Cascade Range are being stressed by many factors that put them at risk.
 High-severity wildfire, drought stress, insect outbreaks, disease, and a backdrop of changing climate are a few.
 A significant portion of Sierra Nevada and southern Cascades forests are owned and managed as small parcels (10 to 100 acres) by nonindustrial private landowners.
 The Forest Management Handbook for Small Parcel Landowners is designed to help landowners determine what, if any, management actions need to be done, and how to obtain technical and financial support to manage private forestland.

 HaExternal LinkHandbook: Summary Version (PDF)